v2saumb/LinuxServerConfiguration/README.md

 ###Terminal Login URL

-You can use the following url to loging through a terminal.
+You can use the following url to logging through a terminal.

 ```python